 Note: The oldest statistics are periodically removed.
-See Purge Logs for more details.
+See xivo-purge-db for more details.

 In order to display call center statistics, you must create at least one configuration profile.

 The configuration profile is used to generate reports from the cache.
 The cache is generated independently from the configuration so adding a new configuration does not require a new cache generation.